Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Experimental Details

 Our proposed training objective \eqref{eq:final-loss} incorporates four hyperparameters: the unbalanced Sinkhorn divergence parameters ($\varepsilon$ and $\tau$) and the distributional robustness parameters ($\alpha$ and $\gamma$).
 While performing cross-validation across the full four-dimensional parameter space could potentially enhance model performance, it incurs prohibitive computational overhead.
 We therefore fix the divergence parameters and employ cross-validation exclusively to tune $\alpha$ and $\gamma$.

-\paragraph{Unbalanced Sinkhorn Divergence Parameters ($\epsilon$, $\tau$).} The divergence parameters determine the functional structure of the optimization landscape.
-The entropic regularization $\varepsilon$ smooths the transport plan and ensures non-vanishing gradients, while $\tau$ controls the penalty for local mass creation and destruction.
-Since $\tau$ functionally determines the cost of violating marginal constraints, its role overlaps with $\gamma$, which sets the total transport budget.
-Fixing $\varepsilon$ and $\tau$ thus avoids redundant parameter tuning while ensuring numerical stability.
-Consequently, we fix $\tau = 10$ to impose a soft constraint that encourages mass conservation between the imputed and adversarial distributions, while still accommodating local mass fluctuations inherent to non-stationary data imputation.
+\paragraph{Unbalanced Sinkhorn Divergence Parameters ($\epsilon$, $\tau$).} The divergence parameters determine the geometry and smoothness of the transport objective.
+The entropic regularization $\epsilon$ smooths the transport plan and enables stable gradients, while the marginal-relaxation parameter $\tau$ controls the penalty for local mass creation and destruction.
+Smaller $\tau$ allows more flexible mass mismatch, whereas larger $\tau$ approaches balanced Sinkhorn with stricter mass preservation.
+Since $\tau$ affects the degree of marginal relaxation and $\gamma$ controls the transport-cost penalty in the adversarial search, tuning both extensively can introduce redundant complexity.
+We therefore fix $\epsilon$ by the heuristic described below and use $\tau=10$ as the default finite-relaxation setting for all data set and missing scenarios.
+This choice softly encourages mass conservation while still allowing local mass fluctuations caused by non-stationarity and systematic missingness.
+In Appendix~\ref{sec:tau_sensitivity}, we provide a sensitivity analysis showing that finite $\tau$ values are stable and consistently outperform the balanced Sinkhorn variant, supporting $\tau=10$ as a robust default.

-As for $\varepsilon$, we adopt the adaptive scheme from \citet{muzellec2020missing}.
+As for $\varepsilon$, we adopt the adaptive scheme from \cite{muzellec2020missing}.
 That is, given a data batch, we compute pairwise squared Euclidean distances between samples, then set $\varepsilon = 0.05 \cdot q_{0.5}$, where $q_{0.5}$ is the median of the non-zero distances.
 This ensures $\varepsilon$ scales appropriately with data geometry across datasets without manual tuning.
 This strategy effectively fixes the divergence landscape, allowing us to efficiently optimize the trade-off between fidelity and robustness via $\alpha$ and $\gamma$.
 In the following, we detail the cross-validation procedure for these parameters.

 \paragraph{Cross-Validation for Robustness Parameters ($\alpha$, $\gamma$).} For each hyperparameter combination, we train the imputer using \eqref{eq:final-loss} on the training set and evaluate performance on the validation set.
-Following standard practice in imputation, we compute the mean squared error on the \textit{observed entries} of the validation data as the selection criterion, choosing the $(\alpha, \gamma)$ pair that achieves the lowest validation loss.
-Throughout this manuscript, we consider hyperparameter grid: $\alpha \in \{0.01, 0.25, 0.5, 0.75, 0.99\}$ and $\gamma \in \{0.1, 1.0, 5.0, 10.0\}$.
+Following standard practice and compute the mean squared error on the \textit{observed entries} of the validation data as the selection criterion, choosing the $(\alpha, \gamma)$ pair that achieves the lowest validation loss.